Copyright © 2015-2026 Michael P. Loucks

 "Me, too," Mom replied.

-"I should tell you something important that will also likely have Grandpa have a conniption fit -- there's a very good chance Keiko won't be able to have kids.
+"I should tell you something important that will also likely result in Grandpa having a conniption fit -- there's a very good chance Keiko won't be able to have kids.
 Keiko and I will adopt if that's the case, but Bianca and I are going to have one together."

 "Oh, for heaven's sake!"
 Mom said, laughing.
 "That should send him right off the deep end!"